-When your organization aims to create the best product at a less than average price, your company is implementing the cost product strategy.
+Among the different product strategies, the cost product strategy is effective when your organization aims to create the best product at a less than average price.

-It analyzes at which stages money can be saved and resources can be used to their full potential.
+It analyzes at which stages your company can save money and resources.
+Such analysis helps use them to their full potential.

 Low-effort product companies such as toys and house cleaning items find the price product strategy beneficial.
 They’re markets where customers have very little brand loyalty towards any specific company.
-The product that is priced the cheapest immediately becomes the customer’s favorite.
+The product that costs the cheapest immediately becomes the customer’s favorite.

 The Differentiation Product Strategy

 For instance, it could be a luxury product made with the best raw materials available.
 Or it could be a natural beauty product with absolutely no chemicals.